Inventrom/bolt-api-python/README.md

 ## Contributing

 Your contributions are always welcome!
-Please refer ths contribution guidelines.
+Please refer to the contribution guidelines.

 ### Guidelines
 * Fork the repository on GitHub.